-Gisele Bunchden & Tom Brady's Kids Eat A "Plant-Based" Diet, But You Shouldn't Judge Them For it
+Gisele Bünchden & Tom Brady's Kids Eat "Plant-Based"

 For parents, it can be hard to raise a healthy eater or a kid who's picky about food.
 Between thinking french fries are vegetables and only eating chicken nuggets and macaroni and cheese for every meal, kids can be notoriously difficult with their diets.
 But for mega-athlete Tom Brady and his supermodel wife, Gisele Bünchden, getting their kids to eat healthy is easy.
 This is because Gisele Bünchden and Tom Brady's kids eat a "plant-based" diet — and if you're about to judge them for it?
 Consider this: Don't.